tylerwillingham/resume/README.md

 for helping others grow.

 I care about developing responsible and maintainable software.
-My aim is to write code that looks boring and therefor approachable to beginners.
+My aim is to write code that is so readable that it looks boring.
 "Code golf" isn't my sport.
-I rely on community-trusted libraries to increase productivity and keep my teams from maintaining software that's secondary or tertiary to our primary goal.
+I rely on community-trusted libraries to increase productivity and keep my teams from maintaining software that's not core to our business needs.

 ## Skills

-* Application Architecture
-* Leading engineering teams
+* Leading technical projects
-* Strong spoken & written communication
+* Engineering Management
+* Application architecture
 * Pragmatism
-* Estimation
-* Scope design
 * Version Control
 * Testing (TDD proponent)
-* Task Automation
+* Automation
 * Cross-discipline awareness

 [Review my specific technical skills](TECH_SKILLS.md)